Belsat TV

-Belsat (Белсат; Biełsat; stylised as B☰LSAT) is a Polish free-to-air satellite television channel aimed at Belarus.
+Belsat (Белсат; Biełsat; stylised as B☰LSAT) is a Polish free-to-air terrestrial and satellite television channel aimed at Belarus.
 The channel is a subsidiary of TVP S.A.
 From the outset, it has been co-funded by the Polish Ministry of Foreign Affairs and international donors.

 Broadcasting platforms

-Satellite and cable networks:
+Satellite and cable networks

 Belsat broadcasts from the Astra 4A satellite, which covers the European region of the former USSR.
 In Ukraine, it is available on most cable networks.
 In Poland, it is carried by approximately 20% of cable networks.
 In Belarus, however, it is unavailable on cable or digital networks due to a ban by the authorities.

-Internet:
+Internet

 The channel's programming is broadcast live via the belsat.eu website, YouTube, and the BelsatSmart app for Smart TVs.
 Meanwhile, the БелсатТВ app for Android and iOS tablets and smartphones allows viewers to watch live, and read the latest news with embedded videos.
-Belsat has ten thematic YouTube channels: Belsat News, Belsat Life, Belsat Now, Belsat History, Belsat Music, Belsat Doc, The Way It Is, Hardcore Cartoons, Belsat in Polish and Belsat in English.
-You can also listen to the Belsat Music channel on Soundcloud, featuring tracks from Belsat's music programmes.
+Belsat also operates ten thematic YouTube channels: Belsat News, Belsat Life, Belsat Now, Belsat History, Belsat Music, Belsat Doc, The Way It Is, Hardcore Cartoons, Belsat in Polish and Belsat in English.
+It also hosts the Belsat Music channel on SoundCloud, featuring tracks from Belsat's music programmes.